 Established in 1946, The Australian National University (ANU) is one of Australia’s leading research and teaching universities.
 The ANU College of Asia and the Pacific houses a remarkable assembly of scholars and resources devoted to the study of Australia’s neighbourhood.
-Dedicated to outstanding research and education, the College is a centre for Australia’s intellectual engagement and scholarly dialogue with the societies, worlds of thought, economies and cultures of Asia and the Pacific, including Indonesia.
+Dedicated to outstanding research and education, the university is a centre for Australia’s intellectual engagement and scholarly dialogue with the societies, worlds of thought, economies and cultures of Asia and the Pacific, including Indonesia.
 Through the Indonesia Project, it analyses recent economic developments in Indonesia; informs Australian governments, business, and the wider community about those developments; and stimulates research on Indonesia.
-The College teaches Indonesian culture, history and language.
+The university teaches Indonesian culture, history and language.

 The Conference of Australian and Indonesian Youth or CAUSINDY is a bilateral event designed to give 30 young leaders from Australia and Indonesia the opportunity to work together in building a stronger relationship between Australia and Indonesia.
 Previously operating as an initiative of AIYA from 2013 until the end of 2015, CAUSINDY’s mission is to improve the bilateral relationship by creating a platform for youth dialogue.
 Participants will have the opportunity to connect with experts in business, government, and academia, and each other.
 CAUSINDY and AIYA continue to work together as affiliates to build on their shared aspiration of a brighter future in Indonesia-Australia bilateral relations.